 Daryl Joseffer is the head of King & Spalding’s national appellate practice.
-Chambers 2012 reported that Mr. Joseffer “impresses with his ‘great instincts’ and his ‘strong ability in oral arguments.’” “‘When he is ‘on stage’ in court he is simply amazing, he is very persuasive, smooth and comfortable,’ clients enthuse.”
+Chambers (2011-present) reported that Mr. Joseffer “impresses with his ‘great instincts’ and his ‘strong ability in oral arguments,’” and “is particularly admired by peers for the quality of his brief writing.”
+According to Chambers, “[s]ources appreciate that his advice is ‘insightful, powerful and pragmatic,’ and highlight his understanding of ‘practical effects of broad appellate rules, and how they affect the business.’” “‘When he is ‘on stage’ in court he is simply amazing, he is very persuasive, smooth and comfortable,’ clients enthuse.”

-Mr. Joseffer is nationally ranked or recommended in Chambers and Legal 500.
-He joined King & Spalding in 2009 after serving as the Principal Deputy Solicitor General and, previously, an Assistant to the Solicitor General.
+Mr. Joseffer joined King & Spalding in 2009 after serving as the Principal Deputy Solicitor General and, previously, an Assistant to the Solicitor General.
 Before joining the Office of the Solicitor General, Mr. Joseffer was Deputy General Counsel of the White House Office of Management and Budget, a partner at Kirkland & Ellis, and a law clerk to Judge Jerry E. Smith of the U.S. Court of Appeals for the Fifth Circuit.
 He graduated from Harvard Law School (magna cum laude) and Stanford University.